 Alright, let’s start with the scooters.
-There are three major platforms you can use: Yugo, Scoot and eCooltra.
+There are three major platforms you can use: Yego, Scoot and eCooltra.

-Yugo is, in my opinion, the best scooter-sharing service in Barcelona.
+Yego is, in my opinion, the best scooter-sharing service in Barcelona.
 They are doing very well and the number of scooters is always on the increase.
 Their web and mobile interfaces are modern and easy to use.
-Many of my friends have switched to using Yugo from eCooltra.
+Many of my friends have switched to using Yego from eCooltra.